mensmediumtall/mensmediumtall.github.com/posts/fat.md

 (overweight is so much longer of a word than fat).
 Although some people claim that obesity
-(a word which implies not just an image issue, but also a medical condition) is heriditary and yada yada.
+(a word which implies not just an image issue, but also a medical condition) is hereditary and yada yada.
 I'll argue *FALSE*.
 False in the sense that weight gain or loss is more strongly associated with calorie intake than any other factor.